White Hall, Frederick County, Virginia

-White Hall is an unincorporated farming community in northern Frederick County, Virginia, established in the late 1810s and located near the crossroads of Apple Pie Ridge Road (VA 739) with Green Spring and White Hall (VA 671) Roads, astride Apple Pie Ridge (922 ft).
+White Hall is an unincorporated farming community in northern Frederick County, Virginia, United States, established in the late 1810s and located near the crossroads of Apple Pie Ridge Road (VA 739) with Green Spring and White Hall (VA 671) Roads, astride Apple Pie Ridge (922 ft).

 Geography

 Apple Pie Ridge Road runs 8.8 miles along the key local terrain feature, which is the Apple Pie Ridge located between the city of Winchester and the West Virginia border, starting at U.S. 522 beside James Wood High School.
 The road passes the Upper Ridge Quaker Cemetery, then continues past Hiatt's Hill and Hiatt Road, where Edward Braddock led a march of British forces past this area on the way to capture Fort Duquesne near Pittsburgh, Pennsylvania.

 The center of the White Hall community is marked by the White Hall Grocery store at the VA 739 and VA 671 intersection.
 Nearby is the White Hall United Methodist Church, the old White Hall School, the Crumley-Lynn-Lodge House (c.
 1759) and the historical sites of an old blacksmith shop, cider mill, tavern and the Lower Quaker Meeting House.
 Bracketing the White Hall community are many of the prime apple orchard farms of Frederick County.